Assistant Electrical Engineer

 • Conduct preventive maintenance such as cleaning, tightening connections, and replacing worn-out ...read more

-Q17.
-How transformer breath and what material used in this system?
+Q. How does a transformer breathe, and what materials are used in this system?

 Ans.